SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/face_anti-spoof_challenge@CVPR_zpeng/howto-reproduce.md

 **move them to checkpoints/pre-trainedModels/**

+If you want check our pre-trained models,you can download here.(链接: https://pan.baidu.com/s/1pcsyZJoOOCjQE1YNTUKueA 提取码: se3s,decryption key:OTC-MMFD-11846496 ) Then move to ./checkpoints directory.

-**if you have Multiple gpus ,you can use --gpus parameter to train your model in differet gpus.**
+**if you have Multiple gpus, you can use "--gpus num" to train your model in differet gpus.**

 ### 1. Train FishNet150
 ```